Scholars in Rural Health

 - Demonstrated evidence of the dedication and compassion necessary to be a competent and caring physician

-Students submit application materials to the School of Medicine, by June 10.
+Submit application materials to the School of Medicine by June 10.
 We anticipate selected candidates will interview in early July.
 Accepted students begin the two-year program in August.

 Once accepted into the program, students must meet the following requirements for assured admission:

 - Degree from an accredited college or university